swiftsam/IntroR/README.md

 This workshop is designed to be a condensed introduction to working with R and doing statistical programming with collaborators.
 No prior experience with R or with programming is expected.

 High-level topics we'll cover include
-#### Intro to R, Part 1 (Thursday, 10a-1pm)
-* Why R?
-* Getting to know the R environment
+### Introduction to R  (Wed 10:30-12, small group in the lab)
+* what is R and why do we like to use it?
+* installation and set-up
+* importing and exporting data
 * data types
-* importing and exporting data
-* basic statistics (t-test, linear regression, anova)
+* basic statistics
 * using packages
 * how to find help

-#### Intro to R, Part 2 (Thursday, 2-5pm)
-* Manipulating data
-* visualization and plotting (w/ ggplot2)
-* Writing functions
-* Preventing errors and finding bugs

-#### Collaborating with Git (Friday, 10-12pm)
+### Git & github (Wed Afternoon 12:30 - 2, Huntsman 757)
-* What is version control, and why would I use it
+* What is version control?
+* installing git and getting started
+* the basic version control workflow
-* Basic best-practices in collaborative software development
+* best practices in collaborative software development

-#### Good Judgment Project's data and code (Friday, 12-1pm)
+### Our data and code (Wed 2:15 - 5:00, Huntsman 757)
-* What data do we have and how can I find it?
+* what data do we have?
-* How is all of the code organized in case I want to contribute?

-#### Workshop (Friday, 2-5pm)
-* Work with your own data and get help when you're stuck
+* data and code organization
+* how to get access and contribute
+* how to use existing code to get your questions answered
+* creating reproducible reports

+### Intermediate R (Thur Morning 9:30-12, Solomon B35)
-* Import your own data
+* manipulating data
-* Do some cleaning, manipulation, or restructuring
-* Run a statistical test
+* writing & using functions
+* preventing errors and finding bugs
-* Visualize something
+* data visualization

+### Workshop (Thur Afternoon, 1 -5 pm, Hunstman 757)
+* bring some data and a question and we’ll get it done together

 Things to do before we meet
 ---------------------------
 ### Install software
 note: all of this software is open source, free, and cross-platform (Windows, Mac, Linux).
-Let me know if you have any trouble installing things before we meet on Thursday morning.
+If you have any trouble, try to come by the lab Wed morning.

 1. Download & Install R:
   * http://cran.r-project.org/